Black Voices Change Lives

 We can offer training and support to leaders like you in the months leading up to the election.

 Our voices must be heard.
-We want everybody in our community to participate in the election and we need your helping in leading people to do so.
+We want everybody in our community to participate in the election and we need your help in leading people to do so.

 By talking with Black voters, you can increase turnout and make our voices heard at the ballot box.